FabioVV/noteit/README.md

 # NOTEIT

+## About
-## Click and drag note creating app, for visual organizing of ideias
+ - Click and drag note creating app, for visual organizing of ideas

 ## Tech